-Preventing Dental Disease with Dog and Cat Teeth Cleaning in Roanoke
+Preventing Dental Disease with Cat and Dog Teeth Cleaning in Roanoke, VA

 Pet Periodontal Disease

 Periodontal (dental) disease is an infection of your pet’s teeth and gums due to excessive tartar buildup.
 Every time your pet eats, some amount of the food particles remain on the teeth as plaque which contains bacteria.
 Once that plaque hardens, it becomes tartar and causes discoloration on the teeth.
 The bacteria begin to have a field day, and without any preventive measures to break down tartar, the bacteria will soon cause infection below the gumline.
 With no treatment, the bacteria could even pass into your pet’s bloodstream and damage internal organs.

 We’re determined to never let periodontal disease advance that far!

 Hanging Rock Animal Hospital is the BEST in the Roanoke Valley.
 Dr. Honeycutt and "Dr. Todd" are knowledgeable amazing vets.
 Their entire staff are caring compassionate people who take their time to know all of the animals and humans that walk through their door.
 I would and have recommended Hanging Rock Animal Hospital to everyone.

 Would very highly recommend this animal hospital, as both ladies working at the desk, as well as the doctor (Ashley I believe) were all so sweet and helpful!
 Thank you!

 I've been very happy with the care here.
 The vets have been thorough, the staff friendly, and the hospital is overall very professional.
 They have temperature monitoring in place for medication.
 Allyson, the practice manager, has been supportive, and phenomenal in providing information and accommodating requests.
 Highly recommend!